VakhoKontridze/VCore/README.md

 - ***XCode Templates***.
 Templates that can be used for accelerating workflow.
 Currently, templates cover scenes and gateways.
 For more info, refer to documnetation folder.

-- Objects and methods that cannot be included in a library as they require additional customization or access to `AppDelegate`/`SceneDelegate`.
+- Objects and methods that cannot be included in the package as they require additional customization or access to `AppDelegate`/`SceneDelegate`.

 ## Demo

-Project contains demo app, that can be used to test functionality of the library.
+Project contains demo app, that can be used to test functionality of the package.

 ## Installation

-Library doesn't support CocoaPods or Carthage.

 #### Swift Package Manager